 Each year in February, Stanwood and Camano Island host an epic treasure hunt known as the Great Northwest Glass Quest.
 Up for grabs are over 400 hand-blown glass floats — each one a unique piece of art.
 I joined the Quest in 2020 with my family, and after hours of searching, we walked away with one of these awesome treasures.
 Here’s what to expect from the Quest in 2021 and some tips on how to find your own treasure!

 The event runs for 10 days each February.
 In 2021, the 12th annual Glass Quest runs February 12-21.
-Started in 1998 by Stanwood glass artist Mark Ellinger, the event has grown to attract some 10,000 participants each year.
+Started by Stanwood glass artist Mark Ellinger, the event has grown to attract some 10,000 participants each year.
 Mark and his son, Marcus Ellinger, create each limited edition glass float with unique colors so no two floats are the same.
 Each gorgeous glass float is stamped with the 12th-anniversary logo, signed by the artists, marked with a unique number and has a certificate of authenticity.

 How it Works